Personal Critical Illness Insurance in Alberta

 Independent Means We Compare the Whole Market

-We work with all major Canadian critical illness insurers — Canada Life, Manulife, Sun Life, Desjardin, Equitable Life, Empire Life, iA Financial, and others.
-Pricing and policy definitions vary materially between insurers.
-Two policies that look identical on the surface can have meaningfully different definitions of "cancer" or different waiting periods, partial benefit lists, or return-of-premium features.
+We work with all the major Canadian critical illness insurers — Canada Life, Manulife, Sun Life, Desjardins, Equitable Life, Empire Life, iA Financial, and others.

-We compare both price and policy quality — and not all insurers' products are built equally.
-Certain manufacturers offer policy features that genuinely benefit the policyholder (better condition definitions, stronger ROP options, more favourable claim mechanics) but pay advisors materially less commission than competing products.
-We use those products where they're the right fit.
-Independence means choosing what works best for you, even when a different policy would pay us more.
+We compare price and policy quality.
+Not every insurer's product is built equally.
+Some manufacturers offer policy features that genuinely benefit the policyholder (better condition definitions, stronger ROP options, more favourable claim mechanics) but pay advisors meaningfully less commission than competing products.
+We use those where they fit.
+Independence means picking what's best for you, including when a different policy would pay us more.

 Frequently Asked Questions